thalysviana/Cocoaheads2022-Fortaleza/README.md

 # Cocoaheads2022-Fortaleza

 ## Description 🧐
-In this project we're going to help Hogwarts' students in unit testing an iOS app.
+In this project we're going to help Hogwarts' students in unit testing an iOS app (Dev 🤝 Wizards).
 This app contains information about characters from the Harry Potter saga, but there's one caveat, we must use ~magic~ [Sourcery](https://github.com/krzysztofzablocki/Sourcery) to build it 🪄

 ![Some sourcery](https://media.giphy.com/media/BJmTtZL4hova8/giphy.gif)